 The exact phrase 'cashless insurance' is used in India by Indian insurance companies and people in India.
-Such exact wording is not used in the United States.
+This exact wording is not used in the United States.

-In any case, 'cashless insurance' is the insurance where you don't have to first pay upfront to the provider (hospital or doctor), but the provider can bill the insurance company directly and the plan pays the provider directly.
+In any case, 'cashless insurance' is insurance where you don't have to first pay upfront to the provider (hospital or doctor).
+Instead, the provider can bill the insurance company directly and the plan pays the provider directly.
 Therefore, the insured does not have to pay upfront and file for reimbursement later.

 Therefore, the right question to ask would be 'Do you offer visitors insurance that participates in PPO network?'.
 And the answer is, yes.

-A: That is not true.
-Other than the provider billing the insurance company directly, all terms and conditions of the insurance policy still apply.
-For eligible expenses, you still have to pay the deductible before plan pays anything (unless the deductible is specifically waived for some expenses in some policies).
+No. Other than the provider billing the insurance company directly, all terms and conditions of the insurance policy still apply.
+For eligible expenses, you still have to pay the deductible before the plan pays anything (unless the deductible is specifically waived for certain expenses in some policies).
 After that, in comprehensive coverage plans, you will have to pay the coinsurance (typically 10% or 20% for the first $5,000 in eligible expenses) and then it will pay 100% up to the policy maximum.
 In fixed coverage plans, the insurance company will pay according to the schedule of benefits (sub-limits) and you will have to pay the difference yourself.
-In any case, the insurance company will not pay anything beyond the policy maximum or for ineligible or excluded medical expenses.
+In any case, the insurance company will not pay anything beyond the policy maximum, or for ineligible or excluded medical expenses.

-A: Many people typically associate the claim form with having to pay first and then file for reimbursement.
+Many people associate claim forms with having to pay first and then file for reimbursement.
 But that is not the only purpose.
-In order to determine the eligibility for a particular claim, the insurance company needs the medical records from the provider which they can't release until they get the written authorization from the insured.
-Filling out the form gives such authorization and also gives additional information to the insurance company regarding what happened, where you got treated etc.
+In order to determine the eligibility for a particular claim.
+The insurance company needs the medical records from the provider, which they can't release until they get written authorization from the insured.
+Filling out the form gives such authorization and also gives additional information to the insurance company regarding what happened, where you were treated etc.

-No. Pre-certification is not the determination of eligible expenses but it is more like a notification where you are letting the insurance company know what happened, where you are getting treated etc. Eligibility for a given expense can only be made after the fact when the insurance company gets the medical records from the treating provider and not before that.
+No. Pre-certification is not the determination of eligible expenses.
+It is more like a notification where you are letting the insurance company know what happened, where you are getting treated etc. Eligibility for a given expense can only be made after the fact when the insurance company gets the medical records from the treating provider; not before that.

 There are providers that participate in the PPO network which are hospitals, doctors, labs, urgent cares and so on.
 Therefore, the cashless facility is available for all kinds of medical treatment.
-However, please note that some time some doctor's office may still refuse to accept the insurance card in spite of participating in the PPO network.
+However, please note that sometimes, a doctor's office may still refuse to accept the insurance card in spite of participating in the PPO network.
 But that is an exception and not a general rule.
 If that happens, please inform us and we will pass that information to the insurance company who will try to educate that provider.
-Such possibility is a lot higher in the fixed coverage plans compared to the comprehensive coverage plans.
+Such possibility is a lot higher in fixed coverage plans compared to comprehensive coverage plans.